jekku123/expense-tracker/README.md

 - Error handling middleware
 - Logger service for errors and logs using Winston
 - MongoDB with Mongoose
-- Security using Helmet and CORS

 ### Frontend

-- Authentication management using Redux Toolkit
+- State management using Redux Toolkit
 - Persist login option
 - Add, edit, and delete transactions
 - List of transactions